Totskoye

 Totskoye (То́цкое) is a rural locality (a selo) and the administrative center of Totsky District of Orenburg Oblast, Russia.
 Population:

+History

+The settlement was founded in 1736.

 During World War I, it was the site of a prisoner-of-war camp that became notorious for a typhus epidemic in the winter of 1915-1916.
 More than 9,000 of 17,000 prisoners died.
+Czech writer Jaroslav Hašek was one of its survivors.

 During World War II, it was the site of a prisoner-of-war camp for Polish prisoners.
-In 1941–1942, it was one of places for the formation of the Polish Armed Forces in the East by Władysław Anders.
+In 1941–1942, the 6th and 7th Infantry Divisions of the Polish Anders' Army were formed and stationed in Totskoye.
+Poles were housed in makeshift camps in dire conditions, mostly in tents and dugouts, and suffered from shortages of food, medicine, warm clothing and footwear.
+Due to extreme cold reaching -54 C, the Poles were relocated to Shahrisabz and Karmana in early 1942.
 A monument for Polish soldiers is erected there.

 In 1954, the Totskoye range was the site of the Soviet nuclear tests.
 Totskoye is also the site of the Totskoye air base.

-The garrison of the 27th Guards Motor Rifle Division, 2nd Army, Volga–Urals Military District, relocated from the former East Germany in 1990–1993, is located in Totskoye.